 1. Planning the goals of dataset application.
-This important step is often neglected.
-However, it is important to define the number of patients/studies, dataset scope of application; inclusion/exclusion criteria; availability of ground-truth labels in the dataset; the need (or possibility) to update (or expand) the dataset to extend the scope of application of available data, including limitations of dataset use.
+This important step is often neglected, but it defines the number of patients/studies, dataset scope of application; inclusion/exclusion criteria; availability of ground-truth labels in the dataset; the need (or possibility) to update (or expand) the dataset to extend the scope of application of available data, including limitations of dataset use.

 2. Approval from the ethical committee to use the source data for a specific purpose.
-The informed consent is required to use source data.
+To use source data, an informed consent is required.

-3. Getting access to the desired source data using a relevant query.
+3. Getting access to the desired source data using relevant query.

-4. Data anonymization and secure storage of de-anonymization (de-identification) keys.
+4. Data anonymization and secure storage of de-anonymization (re-identification) keys.

 5. Data quality control.
 The quality and amount of images vary depending on the target task and domain.
-If the data is intended for open-source research, then additional human inspection of each image is standard practice because some images contain free-form annotations that cannot be removed reliably with automated methods.
+If the data is intended for open-source research, then additional human inspection of each image is standard because some images contain free-form annotations that cannot be removed reliably with automated methods.